 Part of Dumbarton Oaks' fieldwork in Cyprus during the 1960s was focused on the late 11th-c.
 Greek Orthodox monastery of St. John Chrysostom at Koutsovendis.
 At that time its surviving church of the Holy Trinity was being restored and its frescoes were cleaned and conserved.
 A preliminary report and a description of the wall-paintings were published (DOP 18 and 44).
 According to the plan envisaged by Cyril Mango, who initiated the study of this monument, these articles should be complemented by a publication comprising the following chapters:

-- Architecture & Sculpture [of the monastic churches]
+- Architecture and Sculpture of the Monastic Churches

-- Style & Ornament [of the surviving frescoes]
+- Style and Ornament of the Surviving Frescoes

 It was agreed that Maria Parani would take charge of the chapters on the frescoes, while I would prepare a major article on the history and architecture/sculpture for publication in DOP.

-During the first weeks of my stay here I concentrated on the longest and most complex part of the work, namely sections I.a & I.b.
-These have now become rather extensive in length mainly on account of fresh evidence discovered here.
+During the first weeks of my stay here I concentrated on the longest and most complex part of the work, namely sections I.a and I.b.
+These have now become rather lengthy, mainly because of fresh evidence discovered here.
 I should stress that the library holdings and the seals collection have been crucial to this work.
-The latter in particular has provided some important unpublished specimens belonging to the monastery's patron and his family which supplement the information gleaned from the narrative sources.
+The latter in particular has provided some important unpublished specimens belonging to the monastery's patron and his family, which supplement the information gleaned from the narrative sources.
 Specialists and colleagues in other fields have also been very helpful with other aspects of my research, and Michael Grünbart has agreed to edit as an appendix to the publication a letter of Nikon of the Black Mountain to the founder George.
 This is one of the key sources for the early history of the monastery.